NitishM2022/MochaCompiler/docs/architecture/parse-typecheck.md

 # Parse, Type Analysis, and Front-End Semantics

+## The Essence of Parsing and Typechecking

+The essence of this phase is **structural validation and semantic labeling**.
+It bridges the gap between raw text and meaningful computational intent.
+By rejecting invalid programs early and resolving all references (like variable shadowing and function overloading), it creates a clean, unambiguous foundation.
+The complexity lies in decoupling the _shape_ of the code (the AST) from the _rules_ of the language (the Type System), ensuring that later stages never have to guess what a variable represents or if an operation is legal.

 This document explains how source text becomes a validated AST, how types are enforced, and how `interpret` mode executes that same AST.

 Primary files: